BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 You'll also be given **Hoopa**!
 Walk on back to the nightclub.

-## Aiding and Abetting Bladestar?
+## Aiding and Abetting Bladestar

 Finally, talk to Danielle in the Nightclub and accept the quest.
 Head south from Obsidia Ward into Opal Ward.
-You'll see a few characters from Rejuvenation as a cameo here!
+You'll see a few characters from Rejuvenation as a cameo here and can get a *Cotton Candy*!

 Anyways, fly over to Agate and make your way to the Glass Workstation.
 The glass is all gone so you can easily get to the back room.
 Talk to the girl in here.
 You can choose which PULSE Machine to go to - once you do, accept the fast travel to where you fought it once upon a time.
 Check out all the machines that the game expects you to.